Matt Vierling Preview, Player Props: Tigers vs. Yankees

 - The pitching staff for the Yankees has a collective nine K/9, which ranks 11th in the league.

-- The Yankees have a 4.02 team ERA that ranks 13th across all league pitching staffs.
+- The Yankees have the 12th-ranked team ERA across all MLB pitching staffs (4.01).

-- Yankees pitchers combine to allow 164 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- In his last time out on Friday against the Tampa Bay Rays, the righty tossed 7 2/3 innings, giving up one earned run while surrendering three hits.
+- His most recent time out was on Saturday against the Tampa Bay Rays, when the right-hander tossed 6 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.